 The information below is intended as a very brief summary of different types of intellectual property rights that are most relevant to the University.
 For more information or for specific enquiries, please contact the OGC.

 Software may also be protected by copyright.
-More information regarding software and open source licenses can be found here.
+More information regarding software and open source licenses can be found on the CDIP website.

 - A trade mark can refer to letters, words, phrases, sounds, smells, shapes, logos, pictures, aspects of packaging or a combination of these elements.
 In Australia, trade marks are applied for and registered with IP Australia, a government authority, and allow a trader the right to distinguish their goods and services from other traders.
 The University’s trade mark portfolio is managed by the Intellectual Property Unit within the office of CDIP.
 Any trade mark related enquiries should be directed to CDIP or the OGC.